eparra/Milli/README.md

 ## Overview

-This is my first GoLang project.
-I needed to generate traffic to exercise a NetFlow collector with diverse destinations.
-I also wanted to start playig with goroutines, hence this project.
+This was my first GoLang project when I wanted to start playing with goroutines.
+When I wrote this in 2015, I needed to generate traffic to exercise a NetFlow collector with diverse destinations.
+Today I use Milli to generate web requests for creating [Nanolog Streaming Service](https://www.zscaler.com/resources/data-sheets/zscaler-nanolog-streaming-service.pdf) entries, which then feed into various SIEM facilities.

 ### Install Dependencies